wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/user-guide/about-chargebacks.md

 ---
-title : "Chargebacks"
+title : "About chargebacks"
 weight: 30
-meta_title: "American Express user guide - Chargebacks - MultiSafepay Docs"
+meta_title: "American Express user guide - About chargebacks - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: